Meet Some of Our Students

 I’m a physics engineering major here at SUNY Plattsburgh.
 I have always loved building and designing things and when I found out there was a career for that, I decided that is what I wanted to do.
 Plattsburgh has been extremely helpful by providing not just the standard curriculum, but other opportunities as well, such as 3D modeling and printing experience.”

 “I am also a member and officer of the Physics Club, which has been a lot of fun.
 The club allows students to participate in engineering and physics related projects, demos, and competitions.
 I have had many opportunities to expand my involvement in both physics and engineering thanks to the small and excellent department.
-I really feel that the professors here take the extra time to help you if you need.
-Dr. Michael Walters is just getting the department into robotics which is one of my passions and we have a lot more to look forward to.”
+I really feel that the professors here take the extra time to help you if you need.”